 either direct copies of input lines presented to the translator as

-class Flecs, standard ANSI FORTRAN statements, or IF
+class Flecs, standard ANSI FORTRAN statements, or IF statements

 containing an expression which has been generated in part from